turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-Run the `bundle` command again to update your database dependencies.
+Run the `bundle install` command again to update your database dependencies.

 Commit your code again.